Italian Directional Words: Understand Directions in Italian Like a Local

 Last updated: March 30, 2026

 Getting lost in Italy can be pretty stressful, especially when you're trying to find that amazing gelato shop everyone's been raving about.
 The good news?
 Italians are generally super helpful when you ask for directions.
 The challenge?
 Understanding their response when they start rattling off a series of turns, landmarks, and street names at native speed.
-Learning the essential directional vocabulary and phrases will save you from wandering around aimlessly and actually help you navigate Italian cities like you know what you're doing.
+Learning Italian directional vocabulary and phrases will save you from wandering around aimlessly and actually help you navigate Italian cities like you know what you're doing.

 - Basic directional vocabulary you need to know